Applying to Weill Cornell Graduate School of Medical Sciences

 After a completed application is received, the application and all supporting information are initially screened by an admissions committee within the intended program of study.
 The strongest candidates are invited to attend WCGS Interview Days held at the end of January and beginning of February.

 Following interviews, each program forwards recommendations on candidates for acceptance to the Graduate School Dean for final decision.
 Candidates are then notified of their admissions decision.
-Accepted students will be invited to visit campus to learn more about WCGS and interact with fellow applicants, current graduate students, and faculty.
 Applicants offered admission to a program of study must notify WCGS that they accept their seat in the program by April 15.